mtlynch/logpaste/docs/deployment/cloud-run.md

 ### Authenticate

-You need to authenticate gcloud and configure docker to push to Google Container Registry.
+To use the Google Cloud SDK, you need to authenticate gcloud and configure docker to push to Google Container Registry:

 ```bash
 gcloud auth login && \